tobiasbriones/blog/cs/fp/ml/design/comparison/ml-dataset-symmetry-_-relating-an-mit-approach-to-my-recent-type-system-work-on-removing-redundancy/index.md

 As you read, engineering can get challenging.
 For example, when performance optimizations are required, leaving the compiler behind.
 In these cases, the engineer has to compromise between the DSL and implementation details.
-It's when you find your **memory layout** is redundant and called frequently, although the DSL was perfect.
+It's when you find your **memory layout** is redundant in runtime and allocated frequently, although the DSL was perfect.

 I also state how **expression factorization** is the key skill to catch these flaws.
 For example, if types are repeating, you grab the duplication and make